ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 *  For both DKIM and SPF, an indication of whether the identifier was in alignment
 *  A separate report should be generated for each Policy Domain encountered during the reporting period.
-If there are multiple 5322.From domains that are included, those should result in distinct records within the report.
 See below for further explanation in "Handling Domains in Reports".
 *  Sending and receiving domains
 *  The policy requested by the Domain Owner and the policy actually applied (if different)